 - John Isner Won: 6-4, 3-6, 6-7 (7), 7-6 (3), 70-68

-At the end of the day, neither of these players are going to go down as all-time greats.
+At the end of the day, neither of these players is going to go down as all-time greats.
 While both have had their moments in the sun as competitive players on tour, it’s not quite the same as winning Grand Slam championships.
 At the beginning of both of their biographies, this match will be mentioned thanks to just how long it was.

 Everything started relatively calm, as the first two sets ended in a split between the two players.
 In the third and fourth sets, a tiebreaker settled the score.
-At Wimbledon at the time, there was no such thing as a fifth set tiebreaker.
+At Wimbledon at the time, there was no such thing as a fifth-set tiebreaker.
 That means someone had to break serve.

 Both players have strong serves, and relatively weak return games.
 That led to the perfect storm, as this match turned into a multi-day event.
 It eventually ended with Isner winning 70-68 in the fifth set.
 It might not have been the highest quality tennis match, but it is certainly memorable for everything that happened.